Nathan Healy

 Key Takeaways

-• Scottsdale receives abundant sunshine year-round making it ideal for solar with 300+ sunny days annually.
+• Scottsdale receives abundant sunshine year-round with excellent solar conditions, making it ideal for solar energy production and savings.

-• Arizona offers excellent solar incentives including 30% federal tax credits and state property tax exemptions.
+• Arizona offers multiple solar incentives including federal tax credits and state programs that can save homeowners over $8,000 on installation.

 03